thetrinh16698/asdfasdf/README.md

 send the request without the frontend.
 - Then for the frontend part, I choose to just go simple with everything.

-*Note: the PHP file in the frontend folder is for tricking the heroku so I can deploy the frontend part to heroku.
+*Note: the PHP file in the frontend folder is for tricking Heroku so I can deploy the frontend part to Heroku.